 • Professional artists and production values

-• Social-distance friendly outdoor venues
+• Social-distance friendly outdoor locations

-• Accessible dance and song for all audiences
+• Accessible dance and song

 • Cost-effective price (no theater or even power supply needed)